 City staff would gain a ready-made set of outside professional services for upcoming public works needs, likely accelerating future project support.

-The city may need to rebid, narrow, or restructure the contracts before moving forward.
+The city might have needed to rebid, narrow, or restructure the contracts before moving forward.

 Potential Pros